dragones/llmpm/README.md

 ### Draft Everything

-Everything comes together through Retrieval Augmented Generation (RAG) where the most relevant documents and context from the vector store are combined with an LLM prompt to generating meaningful product deliverables.
+Everything comes together through Retrieval Augmented Generation (RAG) where the most relevant documents and context from the vector store are combined with an LLM prompt to generate meaningful product deliverables.

 Here prompt templates are most helpful.
 PM templates could include: